Florida Neck Injury Lawyer

 Since 1975, Florida neck injury lawyer Philip DeBerard has investigated the circumstances of thousands of rear-end car accidents, slip-and-fall accidents and similar incidents on behalf of clients in South Florida and the Treasure Coast.
 Our firm knows how to determine what happened in an accident that caused serious injury, and we know what should happen next to promote the best interests of our clients.

 If you or a loved one has suffered a neck injury, such as whiplash in a rear-end car collision, you may have a right to compensation for your injuries and losses.
 To learn more, call Philip DeBerard, Injury Attorney, today at our toll-free at number or fill out our online contact form.
-We assist clients in locations throughout the state of Florida, including Stuart, Port St. Lucie, Okeechobee, Palm Beach and Vero Beach.
+We assist clients in locations throughout the state of Florida and have offices in Stuart, Port St. Lucie, Vero Beach, Okeechobee, Palm Beach Gardens and West Palm Beach.
 Every case starts with a free consultation.

 Request A Free Case Evaluation